judasgutenberg/SolArk_Live_Data/README.md

 Since the ESP8266 doesn't fully support more than one serial port, I was forced to use the web page it serves to debug.

+For now this sketch just produces a *-delimited list of values on the web page it serves:
+1st is gridPower, 2nd is batteryPercentage, 3rd loadPower, 4th is battery power  (2's complement for negative), 5th and 6th are solar strings, and this is followed by some integers whose purpose I do not yet know.
-For now this sketch just produces a *-delimited list of values on the web page it serves, though you probably will want to do something else.
-What I do is send this data to a MySQL server to log it with a timestamp so I can see pretty (and extremely-detailed) graphs, which kick the ass of those produced on the data page served by MySolArk.
+You will probably will want to do something else with the data.
+What I do is send this data to a MySQL server to log it with a timestamp so I can see pretty (and extremely-detailed) graphs, which put those produced on the data page served by MySolArk to shame.